 According to the Aircrew and ATCO regulations, in order for the UK CAA’s Licensing Department to accept a change of State of Licence Issue (SOLI) to the UK, the applicant’s aeromedical records must be held in the UK regardless of UK residence or UK employment.

 The UK CAA will not accept transfers of medical records that do not come directly from the medical department of the licensing authority of the state that currently issues/oversees the licence with a form verified and signed by a medical assessor of that state’s licensing authority.

 Please note: The UK CAA has been advised by the German Authority (LBA) that, due to German national law concerning Data Protection, the LBA are unable to facilitate the transfer of pilot medical records from Germany to other States.
 It is therefore not possible to proceed with transfers of State of Licence Issue from Germany (LBA) to the UK (UK CAA).
-The only exception to the above may be where the LBA does hold the complete record for recent applicant (after July 2017) and can make the full record available and provide a transfer form preperly verified and signed by a medical assessor of the LBA.Please note that German pilots’ licences are fully valid in all EASA member states.
+The only exception to the above may be where the LBA does hold the complete record for a recent applicant (after July 2016) and can make the full record available and provide a transfer form properly verified and signed by a medical assessor of the LBA.Please note that German pilots’ licences are fully valid in all EASA member States.

 You must hold an appropriate EU 2 medical certificate before the CAA can issue a UK EU licence.
 The procedure to gain a UK EU medical certificate depends on the type of medical certificate and/or licence you already hold and is shown in this application flowchart.

 Please note that only one EU medical certificate may be held at any one time.

 If you have a current non-UK medical certificate, we require confirmation from the Medical Department of the EASA member state that issued your initial medical certificate that you have no serious medical problems.